-I recently provided e-commerce strategy to a member of my Mastermind Group, Ruben Rojas.
+I recently provided e-commerce strategy to a member of my private group, Ruben Rojas.
 Rueben’s one of the premier street artists in the world, and is in the process of launching an e-commerce store to sell his artwork.

 I’d like to share what I recommended here as well.